 Identifying modal conversions is on-going, because the nature of fuel and freight prices are volatile, and new opportunities emerge regularly.
 As major railroads adjust their strategies—as we currently see with the wide-spread adoption of Precision Scheduled Railroading (PSR)— complexity is added which brings value to Breakthrough’s ongoing research and continual access to a shipper’s network data.

-There is a growing push for alternative solutions to fossil fuel use in transportation.
+There is a growing push to replace fossil fuels with alternative solutions in transportation.
 The excitement and momentum behind technologies like battery-electric vehicles (BEVs) and hydrogen fuel cell electric vehicles (FCEVs) captures many headlines but make up less than one percent of overall commercial transportation energy consumption.

-Breakthrough works with clients to provide unbiased information about the opportunity to implement alternative energy options (highlighted below), can assist in implementing alternative strategies effectively for your network, and provides on-going program management through Breakthrough Fuel Recovery.
+Breakthrough works with clients to provide unbiased, in-depth guidance to illustrate where shippers have opportunities to implement alternative energy options based on their unique network footprint (highlighted below).
+We can assist your team through alternative energy strategy identification, implementation process, and will help provide on-going program management through Breakthrough Fuel Recovery.

-Breakthrough has an established track record in implementing and managing shipper-led strategies for alternative fuels like compressed natural gas (CNG) and biodiesel.
-These programs accurately account for the emissions benefits of the lower-carbon fuels, and capture incentives that improve the financial viability of these fuels.
-The collaboration of shippers, carriers, and fuel providers have also created long-term strategic partnerships that continue to promote emissions-reducing objectives.
+Breakthrough has an established track record of implementing and managing shipper-led strategies for alternative fuels like compressed natural gas (CNG) and biodiesel.
+These programs accurately account for the emissions benefits of the lower-carbon fuels and capture incentives that improve the financial viability of these options.
+By aligning collaboration between shippers, carriers, and fuel providers, we have forged long-term strategic partnerships that continue to promote emissions-reducing objectives.

-BEVs and FCEVs have a promising future across all duty cycles of transportation, but also have their fair share of challenges.
-Breakthrough works with shippers to best understand the tradeoffs of these emerging technologies, while creating realistic roadmaps for the piloting or commercialization of zero-emissions vehicles (ZEVs).
+BEVs and FCEVs have a promising future across all duty cycles of transportation, although their applications today present their fair share of challenges.
+Breakthrough works with shippers to best understand the tradeoffs of these emerging technologies while creating realistic roadmaps for the piloting or commercialization of zero-emission vehicles (ZEVs).
 To provide better information about these strategies, Breakthrough’s team stays up to date on alternative technology developments—like the work being done by Nikola Motors—to keep shippers on the leading edge.

 Breakthrough believes that a low-carbon future will also involve a shift in focus from tailpipe emissions to lifecycle emissions.
 This includes considerations for how energy is sourced and refined, on top of its emissions when used in the operation of a vehicle.
-For CNG vehicles, this means tracking whether the natural gas is a fossil fuel or if it was made from renewable sources (like landfills or dairy waste).
+For CNG vehicles, this means tracking whether the natural gas is derived from fossil fuels or if it was made from renewable sources (like landfills or dairy waste).

 For emerging technologies like BEVs—which have no tailpipe emissions—it will require tracking where the electricity was created – for example from renewable energy sources like wind or water or from a fossil fuel like coal.
 Breakthrough brings tailpipe and lifecycle considerations into the alternative fuel strategies of shippers.
 Ultimately, this allows for better tracking of overall energy emissions and the potential to capitalize on carbon credits or incentives for making low-carbon choices.